Class Bearing

 Original documentation:

-SOLUTION OF THE GEODETIC DIRECT PROBLEM AFTER T.VINCENTY
+SOLUTION OF THE GEODETIC INVERSE PROBLEM AFTER T.VINCENTY

 MODIFIED RAINSFORD'S METHOD WITH HELMERT'S ELLIPTICAL TERMS